 Coffee Break!

-5. Bath Botanical Gardens: A Tranquil Oasis
+5. Bath Botanical Gardens

 Just a short walk from the Royal Crescent is the Bath Botanical Gardens, located within Royal Victoria Park.
 These beautiful gardens are free to enter and are perfect for a peaceful break from sightseeing.
 Depending on the time of year, you’ll find a variety of blooms, with the WI Garden featuring edible plants and even a charming bathtub centrepiece!